BlaineDev/431-classes-2022/class03/README.md

 - I am afraid of dogs.
 - I enjoy knitting and spinning yarn.
 - I grew up in Idaho and love anything outdoors.

+## What Should I Be Working On?

+1. The [Minute Paper after Class 03](https://bit.ly/431-2022-min-03), which is due at noon Wednesday 2022-09-06.
+2. Get R and R Studio up and running effectively, if you haven't done so already.
+3. Read through Chapter 1 of Spiegelhalter's *The Art of Statistics*.
+4. Complete Lab 01 by its deadline, which is Monday 2022-09-12 at 9 PM.
+5. If you've not already done so, complete [these Tasks we'd hoped you'd do last weekend](https://github.com/THOMASELOVE/431-classes-2022/tree/main/class02#things-to-do-this-weekend).

 ## One Last Thing